NebulousLabs/Sia/README.md

   the current development roadmap.
 In other words, developers should feel confident leveraging the siad API in their own applications.
 When new functionality is added, it will be added in a backwards-compatible manner.
-  For example, new routes may be added, and new parameters may be added to existing routes or responses.
-But none of the routes present in v1.0.0 will be removed, nor will any of their parameters or response fields be removed.
+  New routes may be added, and new parameters may be added to existing routes or responses, but none of the routes present in v1.0.0 will be removed, nor will any of their parameters or response fields be removed.

 - siad now supports API authentication, enabled by the `--authenticate-api` flag.